hridesh/hridesh.github.io/about.md

-an exemplary mentor for Junior Faculty award in 2017, a Kingland Endowed Professorship in 2017, an ACM Distinguished Membership in 2017, and a US-UK Fulbright Scholarship in 2018.
+an exemplary mentor for Junior Faculty award in 2017, a Kingland Endowed Professorship in 2017, an ACM Distinguished Membership in 2017, a US-UK Fulbright Scholarship in 2018, and a Facebook Probability and Programming Award in 2020.
 He was a Member of Technical Staff at Bell Labs, Lucent Technologies in Bangalore India from 2000 - 2001.